alfonsobries/brain-energy-tracker/resources/get_meals_instructions.md

 - fat
 - carbohydrates
 - fiber
+- gluten_level (high, medium, low, present, none)
+- lactose_level (high, medium, low, present, none)
 - common_allergens (in a JSON array format)

 Each meal should be a separate record.
 In the absence of specific details, provide estimates based on your knowledge, for example, typical nutritional values of a cake or an average amount of meat consumed in a meal.
 Exceptions for returning a null value are minimal, only when there is no information available about a food.
+To be clear, you should give a value in almost all cases.

+For gluten_level and lactose_level, consider:

+- high: is considered for food that is high in the macronutrient
+- medium: is considered for food that contains the macronutrient, but not in high quantity
+- low: is considered for food that contains a small amount of the macronutrient in low quantities
+- present: the macronutrient is *usually* found due to how the food is cooked, but it is not a part of the food
+- none: the food never or usually does not contain the nutrient

 **Example Description:**